joshuagryphon/plastid/docs/source/tour.rst

     that end (e.g. for :term:`P-site mapping <P-site offset>` for :term:`ribosome profiling data`)

-  - fractionally over their entire lengths (for visualizing transcript in RNA-seq)
+  - fractionally over their entire lengths (for visualizing the full extent of transcripts in :term:`RNA-seq` data)

   - fractionally to all positions covered by a central portion of the read alignment, after excluding a user-defined number of positions on each